MrPowers/code_quizzer/books/learn_javascript_logically/800_weird_numbers_and_logic/300_and_or_operators.md

 }
 ```

-age > 12 evaluates to true and age < 20 evaluates to true, so the string "This person is a teenager" is printed to the console.
+The variable `age` is set to 17, so both `age > 12` and `age < 20` evaluate to true.
+The string "This person is a teenager" is printed to the console.

 The || operator returns true if one or both of the operands is true.